ClusterM/coolboy-multirom-builder/README.md

     <path_to_filename> [| <menu name>]

-So each line is a path to a ROM with optional name which will be used in menu.
+So each line is a path to a ROM with optional name which will be used in the menu.
 Example:

     roms/Adventure Island (U) [!].nes | ADVENTURE ISLAND roms/Adventure Island II (U) [!].nes | ADVENTURE ISLAND 2
     roms/Adventure Island III (U) [!].nes | ADVENTURE ISLAND 3

-Use tailing "/" to add whole directory:
+Use a trailing "/" to add a whole directory:

     roms/

 If menu name is not specified it will be based on a filename.
 Maximum length for menu entry is 29 symbols.

-You can use "?" symbol as menu name to add hidden ROMs:
+You can use "?" symbol as game name to add hidden ROMs:

     spec/sram.nes | ?
     spec/controller.nes | ?

 First hidden ROM will be started while holding Up+A+B at startup.
-Second one will be started while holding Down+A+B at start.
+Second one will be started while holding Down+A+B at startup.
 I'm using it to add some hardware tests.
-Also you can add third hidden ROM, it will be started using the Konami Code in games menu :)
+Also, you can add third hidden ROM, it will be started using the Konami Code in the loader menu :)

-All games are alphabetically sorted by default so you don't need to care about games order.
+All games are alphabetically sorted by default so you don't need to care about game order.
 But if you are using custom order, you can use "-" symbol to add separators between games:

     roms/filename1.nes
     roms/filename2.nes